 - 3. Precoat.
-Precoating of the septa shall be in accordance with manufacturer's recommendations to insure adequate coating of diatomite prior to filtering water through the system.
+Precoating of the septa shall be in accordance with manufacturer's recommendations to insure adequate coating of DE prior to filtering water through the system.
 A precoat pot may be installed on the suction side of the pump to insure adequate coating of the filter septa.
-No additional precoat equipment is needed on vacuum systems since the diatomite can be placed directly in the filter tank. - 4.
+No additional precoat equipment is needed on vacuum systems since the DE can be placed directly in the filter tank. - 4.
 Filter Piping.
-The system piping shall be such that during precoat procedures the filter effluent shall be refiltered or wasted without passing into the pool until the effluent is clear of suspended matter.
+The system piping shall be such that during precoat procedures the filtered effluent shall be refiltered or wasted without passing into the pool until the effluent is clear of suspended matter. - 5.
+DE Substitutes.
+Synthetic substitutes such as cellulose products manufactured as DE replacements may be utilized.